spsforks/SCons-scons-wiki/VisualizeDependencies.md

 ## Examples

-The following files were created with the sources for SCons 1.2.0.d20090223 and Waf 1.5.8, they are all available in two versions:
+The following files were created with the sources for `SCons 1.2.0.d20090223` and `Waf 1.5.8`, they are all available in two versions:

 1. The nodes contain not only the class names, but also methods/attributes ("_fc" suffix) and
 1. class names only (no special suffix).